Lorrieto/Lorrieto/README.md

-- 👋 Heylow, I’m @Lorrieto
+- I’m @Lorry (the name changes cause I receive a lot of nicknames every year so thats not up to me)
-- 👀 I’m interested (not limited to) in game development, VR and AI in and outside game development.
+- Game development, VR and AI in and outside game development.
-- Ive also developed an interest in blockchain and I am currently learning more about it.
 - Reach me via my email @lorrahngobeni.ln@gmail.com

 <!---